 All awards of financial assistance provided by the NOAA Coral Reef Conservation Grant Program (Grant Program) under the authority of the Coral Reef Conservation Act (Act) of 2000 are subject to the matching fund requirements described below.
 As per section 6403(b)(1) of the Act, Federal funds for any coral conservation project funded under this Grant Program may not exceed 50 percent of the total cost of the award.
 Therefore, any coral conservation project under this Grant Program requires a 1:1 contribution of non-Federal matching funds.
 Matching funds can come from a variety of public and private sources and can include in-kind goods and services such as private boat use and volunteer labor.
-Applicants are permitted to combine contributions from multiple non-Federal partners in order to meet the 1:1 match requirement, as long as such contributions are not being used to match any Federal funds received under another award.
-Federal sources cannot be considered as matching funds, but can be described in the budget narrative to demonstrate additional leverage.
+Applicants are permitted to combine contributions from multiple non-Federal partners in order to meet the 1:1 match requirement, as long as such contributions are not being used to match any Federal funds, but can be described in the budget narrative to demonstrate additional leverage.